-Can the Self Employed Claim Bankruptcy?
+Can The Self Employed Claim Bankruptcy?

-Self employed bankruptcy cases work in both Chapter 7 and Chapter 13.
-Depending on your circumstances, continued business operations are possible.
-You do NOT always have to close your business if you file bankruptcy.
-In fact, self employed bankruptcy often keeps businesses from failing.
+You do NOT always have to close your business if you file for bankruptcy.
+In fact, self-employed bankruptcy often keeps businesses from failing.
 Don’t think you need to file a Chapter 11 or Chapter 5.
-Most self employed bankruptcy cases are Chapter 7 or 13.
+Most self-employed bankruptcy cases are Chapter 7 or 13.

-Chapter 7 for Self Employed
+Chapter 7 Bankruptcy For The Self Employed

 Chapter 7 cases for businesses may not need to perform a means test.
-The means test contains the requirement that consumer debt constitutes the majority of the debt.
-If business debt, not consumer debt, makes up the majority of your debt, no means test needed.
+The means test requires that consumer debt constitutes the majority of the debt.

 Self employment status does not affect eligibility for Chapter 7.
 Corporations, however, don’t get a discharge in bankruptcy.
-In my experience, filing self employed bankruptcy cases for over 30 years, most

 Looking for More Articles on Bankruptcy?